Law and Disorder ezine legal cartoons and articles Paul BrennanThe small print-how bad can it be?

 With a bit of imagination you can get people to indemnify you for all sorts of unlikely consequences of a contract.
 This is very useful as there is always some nutcase out there (no offence to any readers) who may just add you to a court action as a scatter gun tactic.

-Indemnities are quite common in agreements for say selling shares or a business, or when you assign intellectual property (IP).
+Indemnities are quite common in agreements for say selling shares or a business, or when you assign intellectual property.
 But, usually the event indemnified does not happen so no one takes any notice.

 How often would lawyers sneakily stick an indemnity into an otherwise innocent agreement?
 Answer: all the time if they think that it will give their client an edge if something unexpectedly goes wrong.

-Click here if you need to speak to a franchising lawyer dealing with copyright, trade marks and other IP agreements or IP disputes
+Click here if you need to speak to a lawyer dealing with contract disputes and deals